GINISANG MUNGGO with PORK (Sauteed Mung Beans)

 Sauté onions (½ small) and garlic (3 cloves) over medium-high heat until fragrant.

-Add tomatoes (1) and saute for 1 minute.
+Add tomatoes (1) and saute for 1 minute and cook until tomato softens.

-Add pork pieces (½ lb) and spread them around and let them brown a bit and cook for 5 minutes
+Add pork shoulder, season with salt and black pepper. pork piecesand spread them around and let them brown a bit and cook for 5 minutes over medium heat.

 Add munggo beans (1 cup).
-Stir.
-Cover and reduce heat to low and let it cook for 40 minutes.
+Saute.
+Cover.
+Bring to a boil.
+Reduce heat to low and let it cook for 50 minutes.

 Stir.
-By this time, the munggo beans absorbed some water and needed more time to cook, so add 2 more cups of water.
+By this time, the munggo beans absorbed some water and needed more time to cook, so add 1 more cup of water if needed.

 Add frozen spinach (1 cup) stir and cook for 2 more mins.